Parrots’ droppings reveal important information about their diet, health, and well-being.

 - Be tinted red

-If your parrot has recently eaten red-colored food, this could reflect in its droppings.
-For example, beetroot is known to tint feces with a pinkish-red color.
-However, red coloring may also be a sign of bleeding.
+If a parrot has recently eaten red-colored food, this could reflect the color of its droppings.
+For example, beetroot leads to pinkish-red feces.

 Why Is My Parrot Pooping Blood?

-If the red in your parrot’s poop is blood, the bleeding may be due to:
+If the red in a parrot’s poop is blood, the bleeding may be due to the following:

 - Internal damage to the stomach lining